official-hack4peace/websiteinfo/README.md

 2. get website IP
 3. security check (it checks website is secure or not but it not works on phishing attack)
 4. Check port is open or close
-5. Website code or structure
+5. Get website structure and response.
 6. (new) checking all port's
 (I will add some more things so, please wait for it guys)
 # requirements